Note: Zantac is not currently available in the United States. The following information was accurate before the recall.

 Due to Zantac's ability to decrease stomach acid, it was commonly used as a heartburn drug.
-It can reduce stomach acid by approximately 70%.
+It can reduce stomach acid by more than 70%.

 Prior to the recalls, Zantac was available in several forms:

 - Effervescent Tablet

 There were prescription-strength and over-the-counter (OTC) versions of Zantac.
 The instructions for each form of Zantac varied.